 When you listen to people's answers during the next activity, ask them for clarification if you don't understand something.

-Person's Name Interests/Activities •

-Discussion In a small group, discuss your charts. seem to be most popular?
-Which are most active? unusual?
+Person's Name Interests/Activities Discussion In a small group, discuss your charts.
+Which activities seem to be most popular?
+Which are most active?
+Which are most unusual?